 Screening is a way to evaluate people without symptoms to determine if they are at risk for cancer or have already developed cancer.

-There are no official screening guidelines for pancreatic cancer.
-Testing is only recommended for people who are experiencing symptoms suggestive of pancreatic cancer.
-People who
+At this time, there are no official screening guidelines for stomach cancer.
+Testing is only recommended for people who are experiencing symptoms suggestive of this cancer.
+People who smoke or drink large amounts of alcohol, however, should be advised to stop, and informed of their greatly increased risk of stomach cancer and other serious diseases.